Adaptive truncation of infinite sums: applications to Statistics: Computational aspects

 Conveniently, the function { \texttt{log1p(x)}} which computes $\log (1 + x)$ is implemented in a stable manner in most mathematical libraries and can be readily employed to implement the log-sum-exp technique.
 This trick helps to greatly reduce precision loss in such summations.

 \paragraph{Kahan summation:} when summing many terms in floating point precision, one should be careful to avoid cancellation errors.
 There are many compensated summation algorithms that attempt to avoid catastrophic cancellation.
-The so-called Kahan summmation algorithm~\citep{Kahan1965} is one such technique that allows one to compute long sums with minimal round-off error.
+The so-called Kahan summation algorithm~\citep{Kahan1965} is one such technique that allows one to compute long sums with minimal round-off error.
 In our implementations we have taken advantage of Kahan summation, the benefits of which are summarised in Theorem~\ref{thm:kahan}.
 First, however, it is convenient to define the condition number of a sum (Definition~\ref{def:cond_number}). \begin{definition}[Condition number] For a sum $S := \sum p_i \neq 0$, the condition number is defined by

-where we take the absolute values and comparisons element-wise. \end{definition} Most of the discussion in this paper centres around computing sums of non-negative terms, i.e., for which $\operatorname{cond}(S)=1$.
+where we take the absolute values and comparisons element-wise. \end{definition} All of the discussion in this paper centres around computing sums of non-negative terms, i.e., for which $\operatorname{cond}(S)=1$.
 Now we are prepared to state \begin{theorem}[Kahan summation algorithm] Consider computing $S_N = \sum_{n=0}^N x_n$.
-If $S_N$ is computed using the following algorithm

 then